 Other types of disputes falling under the jurisdiction of specialized committees are the following:

-- Disputes between banks and their customers are adjudicated by the Banking Disputes Commission of the Saudi Arabian Monetary Agency.
+- Disputes between banks and their customers are adjudicated by the Committee for Banking Disputes.

 - Employment disputes come under the jurisdiction of the Commission for the Settlement of Labour Disputes, which operates under the auspices of the Ministry of Labour.
 Under the judicial reforms, the jurisdiction of the Commission for the Settlement of Labour Disputes will be transferred to labour courts within the Shari'a Courts structure.